 Take a big step forward with your left leg and bend both knees so you create a forward lunge – both knees should be 90 degrees and the heel of your back foot should be lifted.

-Once the back knee has touched the floor then push back with your front leg to return to the start position.
+Once the back knee has touched the floor, push back with your front leg to return to the start position.

 Repeat the motion with the other leg.
 Continue alternating lunges for the duration of the time frame.

-From a standing position, place hands on the floor in front of you and kick your legs out behind you so you land on your toes adopting a plank / press up position.
+From a standing position, place your hands on the floor in front of you and kick your legs out behind you, so you land on your toes adopting a plank/press-up position.

-Jump your legs back in towards the hands and then stand.
+Jump your legs back in towards your hands and then stand.
 This is one rep, continue for the duration of the time frame.

 5. Knee drives

-Then replace the foot back to the start position and lift the other leg, taking that knee to the same side elbow.
+Then place the foot back to the start position and lift the other leg, taking that knee to the same side elbow.